 Reviewers base their decision to accept a manuscript on criteria such as content, originality, readability, presentation and, most importantly, contribution to the quality body of knowledge and professional development of the reader.
-Figures, tables and graphs are encouraged, and appropriate references and citations are important.
+Figures, tables and graphs are encouraged (although no more than six if possible), and appropriate references and citations are important.

 Please note Quality Progress will not publish an article that serves primarily to promote an organization's or individual's products or services.
 In addition, it will not consider an article that is being submitted simultaneously to another publication or use a previously published article without substantial revisions.